Here are the tools, Slideshares, downloads and resources that clients and I have found useful. Categories include:

 Preferred Futuring – A robust, flexible process for planning.
 Integrates well with many aspects of strategy development and visioning.
 1 page overview is here (Word doc.)

-SWOT analysis (Strengths, Weakness, Opportunities and Threats) described quite well here.
+STEEP [Social, Technological, Economic, Ecological, Political (legislative)] and SWOT analysis (Strengths, Weakness, Opportunities and Threats) are two methods of doing macro and micro environmental scans useful for planning and preparedness.
+STEEP is further described well here.
+SWOT is described well here.
 Though Preferred Futuring incorporates SWOT elements (featuring a different approach using Environmental Scanning), SWOT is effective for general planning for many groups.

 Meeting Agendas - PAL & PACT using the structure for meetings: PAL – Purpose, Agenda, Limit and PACT – Purpose, Agenda, Critique, Time